Our Impact

 Jamaica

 This is a joint effort between W3PV and The Mission Armada (TMA).
-TMA is the world’s first multi-sector experiential learning organization that provides comprehensive experiential learning experiences toaspiring STEM professionals and students.
+TMA is the world’s first multi-sector experiential learning organization, providing comprehensive experiential learning experiences to aspiring STEM professionals and students.
 The idea was to create a diverse collaborative model through global and national service trips while mentoring and creating easier pathways for students to enter health careers.
-Before and after the trips, students have the opportunity to tap into an extensive network to find jobs, internships, and other opportunities.
+Before and after the trips, students could tap into an extensive network to find jobs, internships, and other opportunities.
 TMA’s mission is to provide students with the resources they need to help them achieve their professional goals or discover new opportunities throughout their educational journeys while transforming the most underserved communities in the world.

-What separates TMA from other global learning organizations is that TMA works directly with leading professional educational institutions, private, government, and nonprofit sector organizations from the United States and abroad to bring students the standard for learning and professional growth experiences.
+What separates TMA from other global learning organizations is that TMA collaborates directly with leading professional educational institutions, as well as private, government, and nonprofit sector organizations from the United States and abroad, to provide students with the standard for learning and professional growth experiences.

 W3PV will serve as the fiscal agent for TMA and provide program management services for the mission in Jamaica.